carlfranklin/NorthwindBlazor/README.md

 ![image-20250616162759110](images/image-20250616162759110.png)

-Note that the last item in the list is **Test the implementation**.
-Now, since the database is local, the agent can't do end-to-end testing.
-That's ok.
-We will test it locally.

 Once it has finished, you will get an email like this:

 ![image-20250616163109522](images/image-20250616163109522.png)

-If you look at the PR, you'll see that Copilot has only finished some of the work.
-It seems to be breaking up the work into multiple PRs.
+If you look at the PR, you may see that Copilot has only finished some of the work.
+In this case it is breaking up the work into multiple PRs.

 ![image-20250616163240185](images/image-20250616163240185.png)